matsengrp/larch/README.md

 - `--callback-option` [Default: `best-moves`] Specify which SPR moves are chosen and applied.
 Options are: (`all-moves`, `best-moves-fixed-tree`, `best-moves-treebased`, `best-moves`).
 - `--trim` [Default: false] Trim optimized dag to contain only optimal trees before writing to protobuf.
 - `--keep-fragment-uncollapsed` [Default: false] Do not collapse empty (non-mutation-bearing) edges in the optimization tree.
-- `--quiet` [Default: false] Do not write intermediate protobuf file at each iteration.
+- `--quiet` Do not write intermediate protobuf file at each iteration.

 ### merge

+From the `larch/build/` directory:
 ```shell
 ./merge -i ../data/testcase/tree1.pb.gz -i ../data/testcase/tree2.pb.gz -d -o merged_trees.pb
 ```